Roy Head: "Treat Her Right"

 In 1965, the band signed with the record producer Huey Meaux of Houston, who maintained a stable of record labels.
-"Treat Her Right" was recorded at Gold Star Studios (later known as SugarHill Recording Studios) in Houston.
+"Treat Her Right" was recorded at Gold Star Studios in Houston.
 Issued on Don Robey's Back Beat label, it reached No. 2 on both the U.S. Pop and R&B charts in 1965, behind The Beatles' "Yesterday".
 "Treat Her Right", with its blazing horns and punchy rhythm, credited to Head and bass man Gene Kurtz, established Head as a prime exponent of blue-eyed soul.
 By 1995, "Treat Her Right" had been covered by 20 nationally known recording artists including Jimmy Page, Bruce Springsteen, Jerry Lee Lewis, Sawyer Brown, Bon Jovi and both Mae West and Barbara Mandrell (under the title of "Treat Him Right)".
 Bob Dylan, Sammy Davis Jr. and Tom Jones covered it "live".
 Roy Head and the Traits' "Just a Little Bit" and the bluesy rockabilly hybrid "Apple of My Eye" also cracked the Top 40 in 1965.
 Along with Wilson Pickett's "Mustang Sally" and Steve Cropper's "In the Midnight Hour", in the successful 1991 motion picture, The Commitments.
 "Treat Her Right" also appeared in Quentin Tarantino's 2019 film Once Upon a Time in Hollywood.

-It was also was recorded in 1988 by George Thorogood and the Destroyers and released the same year as a music video in which Head had an acting cameo and danced in the final chorus.
+It was also recorded in 1988 by George Thorogood and the Destroyers and released the same year as a music video in which Head had an acting cameo and danced in the final chorus.

 "Come To Me" and "Now You See Em, Now You Don't" both in 1977 and recorded on the ABC/Dot label reached No. 16 and No. 19, respectively.

 In 1965 TNT Records released the group's first "album" consisting of their music recorded for TNT and Renner Records, TLP No. 101 entitled Roy Head and the Traits, which was also distributed by the New York-based Scepter Records.
 Goldmine Album Price Guide offers a 'counterfeit caution' when buying this album.
 The original from TNT did not include the song "Treat Her Right", although it is included in the more widely distributed Scepter pressing.
 The "counterfeit" album is also attributed to TNT, but with blue lettering on the label rather than the TNT red.

 Video clips from this time period show Head to have been a dynamic and versatile eccentric dancer; there are at least three extant clips of him performing "Treat Her Right" and each one is different from the others in terms of choreography.
 His jumps and slides have compared to those of Nicholas Brothers.
 Because he was white, but his footwork included moves popular among African American gymnastic dancers, he was sometimes said to be a practitioner of "blue-eyed soul".

 The chart-makers recorded and released on the Back Beat and Scepter labels spelled the end of Head's association with what has come to be thought of as the "second group" of Traits.
 See "Doubled Edged Sword" in The Story of Roy Head and The Traits.